kteender/kteender.github.io/_posts/technical-blog/2026-01-28-builtins-in-maya-dg-nodes.md

 - A node development test loop
 - Start-to-finish walkthrough of setting up and testing a node, with completed code

 I use this technique in several nodes that are part of my custom animation pipeline.
-You can see my pipeline in-action by checking out <a href="cg-projects#bugmuthur">Bugmuthur</a>.
 In my pipeline, the node attribute names are defined by an external configuration.
 Taking advantage of the builtins allows easier implementation of object-oriented programming patterns.
 For instance, you could pass node classes to a builder method.
 Finally, using the builtins with a compound attribute allows a low-impact solution to creating attributes with unknown names.
 <!--break-->

 **GOAL**: I will replicate my animation pipeline's use case with a simple example node that